nalanda/nalanda-scala/README.md

 # nalanda-scala
-## The sole purpose of this project is assist user to learn Machine Learning Alogorithms understanding from scratch.
+### The sole purpose of this project is to assist user to learn Machine Learning Alogorithms  from scratch.